-The adjustment factor of 1.5 was established by the Compensation Committee and applies only to the 2011 LTPP and 2012 LTPP in consequence of the Company's transition from the shorter performance periods under the 2010 Long-Term Incentive Plan to a two-year performance period.
+2 The adjustment factor of 1.5 was established by the Compensation Committee and applies only to the 2011 LTPP and 2012 LTPP in consequence of the Company's transition from the shorter performance periods under the 2010 Long-Term Incentive Plan to a two-year performance period.
 This transition resulted in no opportunity for award shares to be made to participants at the beginning of fiscal 2012 because no performance period was ending at the end of the 2011 fiscal year.
-The adjustment factor will not apply to LTPPs for years after 2012.